ChimesOfDestruction/RC4-Crypter/README.md

 # Basic RC4 Crypter (SRC by StarLabs, Mod by ChimesOfDestruction)
+### Note: I am not sure of the defender detection status.
 Crypt and run in memory with RC4 algorithm.
 Do not try to crypt njRAT payloads with this as Defender picks up and detects its behaviour.
 #### Showcase bypassing Defender with RevengeRAT: